The Family Stone: Plot

-On Christmas Day, the Stone children learn that Sybil, their mother, and a breast cancer survivor, recently discovered that it has metastasized.
-She, who originally refused Everett's request for his grandmother's ring to propose to Meredith, reconsiders her position and offers it to him; but, by now, his feelings for Meredith have shifted to her sister Julie.
-In a moment of emotional confusion or clarity, he asks Julie to try on the ring, and it gets stuck on her finger.
+On Christmas Day, the rest of the Stone children learn of Sybil's cancer prognosis.
+Sybil, who originally refused Everett's request for his grandmother's ring to propose to Meredith, reconsiders her position and offers it to him.
+However, by now his feelings for Meredith have shifted to her sister Julie.

+In a moment of emotional confusion or clarity, Everett asks Julie to try on the ring, and it gets stuck on her finger.
 When she and Meredith lock themselves in the bathroom to get the ring off, they assume Everett is about to propose to Meredith.

-The family exchanges gifts and Meredith, unaware of Sybil's failing health, presents each family member with a framed, enlarged photograph of Sybil taken when she was pregnant with Amy, thinking it is Sybil and Everett.
-Everyone is touched by her gesture, and Meredith relaxes slightly; but, when Everett asks to talk to her, she blurts out that she will not marry him.
-He counters that he did not plan to ask her, and Meredith emotionally breaks down in front of the family.
-All the personality conflicts come to a head, and everyone begins the process of healing.
+The family exchanges gifts and Meredith, unaware of Sybil's failing health, presents each family member with a framed, enlarged photograph of Sybil taken when she was pregnant with Amy, having mistaken it for a photograph of her pregnant with Everett.
+Everyone is moved by her gesture, and Meredith relaxes slightly, but when Everett asks to talk to her, she blurts out that she will not marry him.

+Everett counters that he did not plan to ask her, so Meredith emotionally breaks down in front of the family.
+Further chaos erupts when Everett begins fighting with Ben, and Sybil and Amy accidentally bump into Meredith in the kitchen, causing her to spill a pan of uncooked strata all over herself and the floor.
+The interpersonal tensions between the family eventually calm that evening, and Everett sees Julie off to the bus station, while Meredith finds comfort in Ben.

-One year later, the family reunites again for Christmas.
-Meredith and Ben are a couple, as are Everett and Julie, and Amy and Brad.
+One year later, the family again reunites at the Stone house for Christmas, without Sybil, who has since died.
+Meredith and Ben are now a couple, as are Everett and Julie, and Amy and Brad.
 Thad and Patrick have adopted a baby boy named Gus, and Susannah, the oldest daughter, has had another baby boy named Johnny.
-It is implied that Sybil died over the previous year, and the family remembers her as they gather around the Christmas tree.
+The family gathers in the living room, where Meredith's gifted portrait of Sybil hangs on the wall.